raghav0901/Decision-Tree-Classifier/README.md

 2 -- Iris Virginica <br>

 ## Printing steps:
-At each level, the nodes ans their current entropy value are printed. <br>
+At each level, the nodes and their current entropy value are printed. <br>
 Whenever, a split is made or a leaf node is reached, appropriate message is also printed at that level.